 HAMILTON, Ohio -- A Hamilton woman is behind bars and facing a felony charge after allegedly stabbing her fiance with five children present at their home, according to the Journal-News.

-Police charged Tresha Deshay Shakir, 19, of the 900 block of South Ninth, with domestic violence and felonious assault.
-They accused her of stabbing Nathan Nelson in the torso Saturday.
+Tresha Deshay Shakir, 19, of the 900 block of South Ninth, is charged with domestic violence and felonious assault for allegedly stabbing Nathan Nelson in the torso Saturday.

 Police responded to the couple’s residence about 4:25 p.m. and found Nelson lying at the front door with Shakir standing over him, according to the police report.

 Shakir admitted to stabbing Nelson, according to police.

 Nelson was transported by medical helicopter to University of Cincinnati Hospital Medical Center, where he was later released, according to police.